pablokris/receipt-processor/README.md

 The application respects the following environment variables:

+- `NODE_ENV`:
-- `NODE_ENV`: Set to 'test' when running tests
+  - Set to 'test' when running tests (prevents main server from starting)
+  - Any other value or unset will start the main server
-- Default port is 3000
+- `PORT`: Default is 3000 (main server)
+- Test server runs on port 3001 to avoid conflicts

 ## Alternative: Local Development